UI Frameworks and Bootstrap!

 The Learning Curve of UI Frameworks

-UI frameworks like Bootstrap 5 are not exactly easy to learn.
-At first, it can feel like learning a whole new thing on top of HTML and CSS.
-You just want to build a simple layout, and suddenly you are dealing with containers, rows, breakpoints, and a ton of utility classes.
-It is totally reasonable to wonder why someone would bother with all this instead of just writing raw HTML and CSS and calling it a day.
+UI frameworks like Bootstrap 5 are not exactly easy to learn at the beginning.
+It can feel like learning a whole new system on top of HTML and CSS.
+You might want to build a simple layout, but then you have to understand containers, rows, breakpoints, spacing classes, and responsive behavior.
+Because of that, it is reasonable to wonder why someone would use a framework instead of just writing raw HTML and CSS.

 Why Use a Framework at All?